-- Read "Safety information" on page 174.
+- Read "Safety information" on page 176.

-- If possible, before replacing the system board,

-- record the server configuration.
+- If possible, before replacing the system board, record the server configuration.

 - Turn off the server, if it is on.

-- If possible, save the existing system configuration or obtain a previously saved copy. - After replacing the system board, flash the system with the latest level BIOS or match the BIOS level currently installed on the system. - During the flash procedure you will be asked if the machine type and serial number information needs to be updated.
+- If possible, save the existing system configuration or obtain a previously saved copy. - After replacing system board, flash the system with the latest level BIOS. - During the flash procedure you will be asked if the machine type and serial number information needs to be updated.
 Answer yes; then, manually enter the machine type and serial number information.
 Use the Backspace key if necessary to enter the information.
 Some system functions rely on the accuracy the VDP information.